 When a couple splits or divorces, a typical issue is financial assistance.
 Transitioning from a two-income to a single-income home can be financially challenging.
 In addition, it may be challenging for spouses who work in the house to obtain a job that would support them or maintain their existing quality of life due to a lack of skills, education, or experience.
 Spousal Support Lawyer Upland CA

 A person may seek spousal maintenance during a legal separation, divorce, domestic abuse, and annulment.
 Spousal assistance is accessible for spouses, domestic partners, same-sex spouses, and former spouses.
 Let the Law Office of Stephen Gassner help you get the best possible outcome in your spousal support.
-Schedule an appointment with us now!
+Schedule an appointment with our spousal support lawyer now!

 What is Spousal Support?

 Spousal Support, or alimony under California law, is intended to provide financial assistance to a spouse throughout the divorce process and for a period of time after the dissolution of the marriage.
 If you and your spouse are divorcing or in the process of divorce, both may put into writing an agreement that a specified amount of support will be given to the other for a particular length of time.
 Otherwise, if a spouse claims alimony as part of the divorce process in California, the court must decide whether to approve the request and, if so, the amount of support to be awarded.
 Even if you intend to reach a settlement agreement with your spouse, you need to understand how alimony works in California and the regulations that judges must follow when making judgments about spousal support.
 Spousal Support Lawyer Upland CA

 Types of Spousal Maintenance

 There are essentially two types of alimony in California: Spousal Support Lawyer in Upland CA